We are an Adelaide based obstetric, gynaecology & fertility specialist practice.

 * Participation in health fund's Medi-Gap Cover Scheme to limit your gap for hospital treatment

-* Holistic service comprising medical, blood collection and dietician all in one location
+* Providing medical, nursing and blood collection all in one location

-But above all, we will never compromise on our mission to maintain a high quality specialist healthcare and to put your health concern as our top priority always.read more
+But above all, we will never compromise on our mission to maintain a high quality specialist healthcare and to put your health concern as our top priority always.
+You are unique and special, and not just a plain number.
+And this is where we place your medical needs with upmost care.read more

 10 November 2017: Researchers discuss the adverse consequences of the treatment.